terraform-mongodbatlas-modules/terraform-mongodbatlas-encryption-at-rest/examples/aws-kms-key-complete/README.md

 }
 ```

+_Note: the IAM Role ARN used in the aws:PrincipalArn attribute is the one created in the submodule._

 - If you want more information on how to enable encryption at rest in your cluster, refer to this [blog post](https://www.mongodb.com/docs/atlas/security-kms-encryption/).

 ## Resources